VicissitudeChat9619/MCM_Document/main/main.typ

 == Restatement of the Problem

 // - #[
-- Task 1: We need to develop a model of the total number of medals for each country.
+- *Task.1*: We need to develop a model of the total number of medals for each country.
 Based on this model, we need to predict the prediction intervals for all outcomes of the 2028 Summer Olympics medal table in Los Angeles, USA.
 // ]

-- Task 2: According to the model, we need to analyse which sports are most important to each country and the impact of the sports chosen by the host country on the outcome of the competition.
+- *Task.2*: According to the model, we need to analyse which sports are most important to each country and the impact of the sports chosen by the host country on the outcome of the competition.
-- Task 3: For countries that have not won medals, we need to predict how many countries will win their first medals at the next Olympics, giving the chances of this estimate being accurate.
+- *Task.3*: For countries that have not won medals, we need to predict how many countries will win their first medals at the next Olympics, giving the chances of this estimate being accurate.
-- Task 4: We need to study the data for evidence of changes that may be caused by the “great coach” effect.
+- *Task.4*: We need to study the data for evidence of changes that may be caused by the “great coach” effect.
 Estimate the contribution of this effect to the number of medals.
 Select three countries and identify the sports in which they should consider investing in “great” coaches and estimate the effect.
-- Task 5: Analyse what other factors may affect Olympic medal counts based on the modeling model.
+- *Task.5*: Analyse what other factors may affect Olympic medal counts based on the modeling model.
 // Develop a model of the total number of medals for each country.

 // - Based on your model, predict the prediction intervals for all outcomes of the 2028 Summer Olympics medal table in Los Angeles, USA.
 Analyse which countries are most likely to improve and which countries will perform worse.